The new rule in the Advertising Codes, which will apply to broadcast and non-broadcast media (including online and social media), states:

 - An ad that belittles a man for carrying out stereotypically ‘female’ roles or tasks.

-The rule and guidance does not intend to prevent ads from featuring:
+The rule and its supporting guidance doesn’t stop ads from featuring:

 - Gender stereotypes as a means to challenge their negative effects.

-CAP will carry out a 12 month review after the new rule comes into force to make sure it’s meeting its objective to prevent harmful gender stereotypes.
+CAP will carry out a review of the new rule in 12 months’ time to make sure it’s meeting its objective to prevent harmful gender stereotypes.